Anna Kuliscioff: Biography

-She was endowed with an extraordinary memory and an exceptional predisposition to logical and rigorous reasoning.
-Encouraged from childhood to pursue studies with private teachers and rulers, she became interested in politics very early on.
+She was said to have an extraordinary memory and a predisposition to logic and reasoning.
+Encouraged from childhood to pursue studies with private teachers and rulers, she became interested in politics early.

 In 1871, after studying foreign languages with private tutors, Kuliscioff was sent to study engineering at the Zürich Polytechnic, where she additionally took courses in philosophy.
 Political outcasts, in whom the city flourished, acquainted her with rebel and egalitarian thoughts.
 Deserting her investigations, in 1873 she married Pyotr Makarevich, an individual progressive of honourable birth, and together they went back to Russia.
 There they worked for progressive groups, first in Odessa and afterward in Kiev.

 In 1874, Makarevich was condemned to five years of hard labour for his revolutionary activity.
 He died in jail.
-To avoid arrest.
-Anna escaped from Odessa to live clandestinely, first in Kiev and then in Kharkov, frequently singing in public parks to make money.
+To avoid arrest, Anna escaped from Odessa to live clandestinely, first in Kiev and then in Kharkov, frequently singing in public parks to make money.
 In Kiev, she aligned herself with revolutionaries associated with the Land and Freedom party, who engaged in terrorist acts against the tsarist authorities.
 When her colleagues in this armed group were arrested, she managed to escape.

 In April 1877, using a false passport, she left Russia and moved to Paris, where she became a member of a small anarchist group which, following Bakunin, preached the abolition of the state.
 One of the members was an Italian, Andrea Costa, with whom she had a relationship that endured for a very long time.
 During that period they were continually isolated by detainment and outcast.
 It was in Paris that Anna was first reported, in police records, as bearing the name Kuliscioff, a created name that distinguished her as coming from the East.

 After being expelled from France in 1878, she settled in Italy and became the editor of Critica Sociale, a major socialist paper, in 1891.
 An activist for causes such as women's suffrage, Anna Kuliscioff was tried and imprisoned on several occasions.
 Her views on Marxism influenced Filippo Turati, who became her partner.
 Together, they contributed to the creation of the Italian Socialist Party (PSI) as leaders of a reformist wing that came to oppose both Communism (causing the split of the new Italian Communist Party in 1921) and the irredentist attitudes of Benito Mussolini (who subsequently left the PSI).
 Their group was itself expelled from the PSI later in 1921, leading to the creation of a Unitary Socialist Party (PSU) – led by Turati, Kuliscioff, and Giacomo Matteotti, in opposition to the emergence of Fascism.